Indiana Dunes National Park: History

 There is little evidence of permanent Native American communities forming during the earlier years; rather, the evidence suggests that seasonal hunting camps were the norm.
 The earliest evidence for permanent camps was the occupation of the Ohio valley by the Hopewell culture.
 Five groups of mounds have been documented in the dunes area.
 These mounds are consistent with the period of 200 BCE (Goodall Focus) to 800 CE (early Mississippian), though even that was a short lived permanency.
 Beginning in the 1500s, European exploration and trade introduced more changes to the human environment.
 Tribal animosities and traditional European competition affected tribal relations.
 Entire populations began moving westward, while others sought to dominate large geographic trading areas.
 Once again, the dunes became a middle point on a journey from the east or the west.
 It continued to remain a key hunting ground for villages over a wide area.

 It wasn't until the 19th century that native villages once again were scattered through the area, but this was soon followed by European settlement.
 Joseph Bailly was the earliest recorded settler in the dunes.
-He moved here from trading villages around Niles, Michigan.
-Settling along the Calumet River.
+He moved from trading villages around Niles, Michigan and settled along the Calumet River.
 Soon he was joined by a series of other settlers and the communities in the dunes began to develop.
 They included Chesterton, Porter, Tremont, and the Town of the Pines.
 These pioneer communities grew and expanded.

 City West was one of several "ghost towns" situated in the dunes.
 Planned as a rival to Chicago, it was partly built in 1837 but failed that summer, during a national economic panic.
 The remains of the town, partly carted off to be used as lumber, were located near where the pavilion in the state park now stands, until a forest fire in the 1850s destroyed whatever was left.
 Today, most of the coastline has been settled for use as homes, factories, and businesses, with some areas reserved for public parks.